Indiana Bounty Hunter Guide: Requirements and Steps

 http://www.woodsbailbonds.com

-To find additional bail agents and bondsmen in your area, use the Find a Bail Agent tool on the PBUS website.
+To find additional bail agents and bondsmen in your area, use the Member Search tool on the PBUS website.

-In an effort to provide salary estimates for bounty hunters, we use data for private detectives and investigators as a proxy because the Bureau of Labor Statistics does not provide any data for bail recovery agents at this time.
-In Indiana in 2015, there were 210 private investigators employed, but their average salary was not reported.2 Nationwide, however, the average annual salary for PIs was $52,840 in 2015.3
+In an effort to provide salary estimates for bounty hunters, we use data for private detectives and investigators as a proxy because the Bureau of Labor Statistics (BLS) does not provide data for bail recovery agents at this time.
+As of 2021, there were 390 private investigators employed in Indiana, with a reported average annual salary of $50,500.2 Nationwide, the average annual salary for PIs in 2021 was $60,970.3 Through 2030, jobs for private investigators in Indiana are expected to increase by 16.7%, with 110 new jobs added.4

 Additional Resources

-Here are two associations in Indiana to help you network with bail bondsmen, bail agents, and private investigators.
+Joining professional associations in Indiana can help you network with bail bondsmen, bail agents, and private investigators.

-- Indiana Surety Bail Agents Association, Inc. – An association of professional bail agents in Indiana that provides networking and continuing education opportunities for bail recovery agents in the state.
+- Indiana Surety Bail Agents Association, Inc. (ISBAA): Provides networking and continuing education opportunities for bail recovery agents in the state.

-- Indiana Association of Professional Investigators – An association of private investigators in Indiana that provides legal resources, updated code of ethics, and networking opportunities for PIs in Indiana.
+- Indiana Association of Professional Investigators (IAPI): Provides legal resources, updated code of ethics, and networking opportunities for PIs in Indiana.

 References: